What is Contribution Analysis?

 The Pros of Contribution Analysis

-Contribution analysis helps in the assessment of how individual products are profitable to the company.
+Contribution analysis helps compare how individual products are profitable to the company and is easy to use.

-The significance of contribution analysis is that it gives certainty to the profitability of each product and helps you understand why the results are as they are.
-Contribution analysis clearly indicates the specific external and internal factors that have an influence on a company’s income.
+The significance of contribution analysis is that it indicates the profitability of each product and helps you understand the various components and specific external and internal factors that influence a company’s income, and it utilizes existing information.

 The Cons of Contribution Analysis